 - Will need to be available one Monday per month

 For more information, please call La Pintoresca Branch at (626) 744-7268.

-The Voice in My Head — Teen Review
+The Astonishing Color of After — Teen Review

 Review by Genevieve Ruth Harvey, 16 The Astonishing Color of After By Emily X. R. Pan In The Astonishing Color of After, X. R. Pan crafts a story using nonconventional colors, such as fuchsia and alizarin crimson, to indicate the complex emotions Leigh is dealing with following her mother’s death.
 Leigh,

 Bone Crier’s Moon — Teen Review